 - Persona 5: When the Protagonist has to turn himself in so that the villainous politician driving The Conspiracy can be found guilty, the other Thieves imagine Morgana (who they believed to have disappeared with the other world) making fun of them for giving up too easily.
 This encourages them find a way to save the Protagonist.

 - In Ace Attorney Investigations, Edgeworth is able to put the final pieces of the puzzle in the last case together by thinking to himself (paraphrased) 'That man who could turn around victories from the brink of defeat...what would he do?'
-This makes him realise that he needs to 'turn around' his thinking, and thus that the blood on the Samurai Dogs pack might not be from the victim, but that it could be - and is - from the murderer.
+This makes him realize that he needs to "turn around" his thinking, and thus that the blood on the Samurai Dogs pack might not be from the victim, but that it could be — and is — from the murderer.

 - In Go Get a Roomie!, during a Truth or Dare game, Lillian, a profoundly sheltered young woman, is given a choice by Ramona: name her first sexual partner, if any, or make a sexual innuendo on the spot.
 She manages the latter by channeling Roomie.